Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Introduction

+The procedure requires a long acquisition time, taking seconds per frequency sweep (given by the time required to reach stationary state), thus the temporal resolution is limited and the material evolution during the frequency sweep and the whole experiment creates a strong bias which depends on the duration \cite{kober_role_2025}.
+Also the sample is probed with different heterogeneity levels (due to transition among different strain profiles when sweeping frequency).
+Probing the material with monochromatic waves at fixed frequency and increasing amplitude \cite{mechri_separation_2019} is faster, but the method does not strictly test the "same" material at each amplitude (again due to different strain profiles).

+The goal here is to propose an alternative approach consistent with the conventional NRUS, which significantly reduces measurement duration and assures consistent strain distribution at each driving amplitude.
+These qualities are particularly important in the assessment of materials exhibiting significant slow dynamic response.
+Also applications, where serial sample testing or condition monitoring are performed, will benefit from adopting the method.

-As a consequence of slow dynamics, the material parameters do not remain constant during the acquisition time in any experimental protocol.
-For instance, in a resonant experiment, the material modulus and damping evolve on time scales comparable to, or even longer than, the duration of a single frequency sweep, leading to resonance curves that do not correspond to a stationary system.
-Since measured signals are averaging the material properties along the propagation path and propagation time, two coupled effects contribute to this: spatial heterogeneity, since strain-induced modulus and damping variations depend on position along the sample and persist after excitation, so probing at different frequencies means probing effectively different materials; and temporal evolution, since the local material state at any point depends on the full history of strain amplitude and duration it has experienced.
-In addition, the local initial state of the material might be affected by previous excitations.
+In case of slow dynamic response, the material parameters do not remain constant during the acquisition time in any experimental protocol.
+In a typical NRUS experiment, the material modulus and damping evolve on time scales comparable to, or even longer than, the duration of a single frequency sweep, leading to resonance curves that do not correspond to a stationary system \cite{kober_role_2025}.
+Slow dynamics in materials like sandstone spans a remarkably wide spectrum of relaxation times, ranging from microseconds \cite{zeman_distribution_2025} up to hours or days \cite{lebedev_experimental_2024}, thus the effects arise within a period of any probing wave and easily outlast the duration of any standard acoustic experiment.
+Two factors contribute to the complexity of the assessment.
+First, it is spatial heterogeneity as the strain-induced modulus and damping variations depend on the position along the sample and persist even after the excitation ends.
+Consequently, probing at different frequencies means probing effectively different materials.
+Second, the temporal evolution contributes to the bias since the local material state at any point depends on the full history of strain amplitude and duration it has experienced.